 - Logging interval: 15 min

-- Time: Greenlandic summertime (UTC-2)
+- Time: UTC-2

 - Sample logging

 - Absolute Pressure

 - Water temperature

 - Battery voltage

+- 5. Before you deploy the logger in the water: Connect the logger to the computer and verify the status.
+Click [Status] on the toolbar and observe that the absolute pressure is near the actual barometric pressure and the temperature is near the actual temperature and that the battery is 3.3 Volt (or above).

-- 3. Place the water level logger inside the grey tube mounted on the steel rag (see photo).
+- 6. Place the water level logger inside the grey tube mounted on the steel rag (Figure 6.5). - 7.
+Record deployment date and time in the field chart/log

-Figure 6.7 Water level sensor from HOBO Onset is mounted outside the steel housing (replicate).

-4. Record deployment date and time in the field chart/log

-6.2.7 Offload data from the water level logger (HOBO U20-001-04)
+6.2.6 Offload data from the water level logger (HOBO U20-001-04)

-Follow the HOBO U20 Water level logger Manual.
+Follow the HOBO U20 Water level logger Manual and HOBOware Users Guide